hansroh/skitai/README.rst

 - was.fstream (abspath, mimetype = 'application/octet-stream') # return file stream object

-Async Streaming Response
+Async Promise Response
 ``````````````````````````

 *New in version 0.24.8*

 If you use was' requests services, and they're expected taking a long time to fetch, you can use async response.

-- Async response has advantage at multi threads environment returning current thread to thread pool early for handling the other requests
+- Async promise response has advantage at multi threads environment returning current thread to thread pool early for handling the other requests
-- Async response should be used at single thread evironment.
+- Async promise response should be used at single thread evironment.
 If you run Skitai with threads = 0, you can't use wait(), getwait() or getswiat() for receiving response for HTTP/DBO requests.
+- Unlike general promises, Skitai promise handle multiple funtions with only single handler.

 .. code:: python